suim-park/Mini-Project-2/README.md

 * `README.md`: Shows what content was added and tested in Mini Project 2.

-* `requirements.txt`: Added the Pandas package with specific version, which is 2.1.0.
+* `requirements.txt`: Added the pandas package with specific version, which is 2.1.0.

 * `githubactions`: Tested the code created using pandas to ensure that Git Actions runs properly.